Please ensure Javascript is enabled for purposes of website accessibility Jacob Shively | Faculty | University of West Florida

 Biography

-With over a decade in university classrooms, Shively is an engaged and innovative teacher.
-He has developed courses for traditional undergraduate and graduate majors as well as for online students.
-Topics include Introductions to American Politics, Political Theory, International Politics, and Comparative Politics; American Foreign Policy; Causes of War; Cyber, Drones, and National Security; Grand Strategy; International Law; International Organizations; Religion and International Politics; and Study of Strategy (Honors).
-Shively also advises the Model United Nations club.
+With nearly two decades in the classroom, Shively is an engaged and innovative teacher.
+He has developed and taught seventeen courses, many with fully online versions, for undergraduate and graduate programs.
+Topics include Introductions to American, International, and Comparative politics; American Foreign Policy; Causes of War; Cyber, Drones, and National Security; Grand Strategy; International Law; International Organizations; Religion and International Politics; and Study of Strategy (Honors).
+Shively also advised the UWF Model UN for over ten years.

 Degrees & Institutions

-Shively received a bachelor’s degree in political science, with minors in history and Spanish from Indiana University-Purdue University Indianapolis (IUPUI), and a doctorate degree in political science from Indiana University-Bloomington.
+Shively received a bachelor’s degree in political science, with minors in history and Spanish from Indiana University Indianapolis, and a doctorate degree in political science from Indiana University-Bloomington.

 Keywords: grand strategy, national security, cybersecurity, emerging technology, drones, international relations, security studies, US foreign policy